PremSuhasCH01/PremSuhasCH01/README.md

 Welcome to my GitHub profile:
-I am a passionate Data Analyst with Knowledge in -Power BI
+I am a passionate Data Analyst with Knowledge in\n -Power BI
 -Tableau
 -Excel